 The executive officers of the Company and Westamerica Bank serve at the pleasure of the Board of Directors and are subject to annual appointment by the Board at its first meeting following the Annual Meeting of Shareholders.
-It is anticipated that each of the executive officers listed below will be appointed to serve in such capacities at that meeting with the exception of Mr. Hansen who retired December 31, 2018.
+It is anticipated that each of the executive officers listed below will be appointed to serve in such capacities at that meeting.